 WHY REFINED SUGAR-FREE SWEETENERS:

-- Dates and pure maple syrup for the refined sugar-free sweetener because it’s so much better for your body nutrient-wise over cane sugar which doesn’t have any nutritional value
+- Dates and pure maple syrup for the refined sugar-free sweetener because it’s so much better for your body nutrient-wise than cane sugar which doesn’t have any nutritional value

 - These sweeteners are also vegan